620.1 General (MUTCD Chapter 3A)

 Support.
 The night visibility of pavement markings is a direct result of the presence and quantity of the spherical glass or ceramic "beads" that are embedded in the pavement marking material.
 There are several types of beads used by MoDOT.

-- A. Type PM Beads.
-These are an intermediate blend of glass beads.
-These beads are used by MoDOT striping forces on all roads except divided highways.
-The "PM" stands for performance maintenance.
+- A. Type P Beads.
+These are an intermediate blend of glass bead used by MoDOT forces and contractors when marking minor roadways. .
+The "P" stands for performance.

 - C. Type L Beads.
 These are a “large” glass bead.
-These beads are used by MoDOT striping forces and contractors on divided highways.
+These beads are used by MoDOT striping forces and contractors on major routes to provide a level of wet night time performance.

 Guidance.
-MoDOT forces typically apply beads to the wet paint at the rate shown in the above chart.
+MoDOT forces typically apply beads to the wet paint at the rate shown in EPG 620.1.11 Traffic Marking Paint Application Rates.
 On contractor applied pavement markings, the glass beads are applied at a rate determined by the contractor to meet the minimum retroreflectivity requirements of the contract.

 The bead guns on the stripers should be calibrated frequently to assure the proper application rate of beads is being applied to the painted line.
 The frequency of these calibrations is dependent on the bead guns and their ability to maintain a constant flow of beads.
 The calibration should be accomplished using an appropriate bead calibration kit.
 These kits contain a table to calculate the appropriate flow of beads for a given speed of the striper.
 This calibration should be performed a minimum of once every week of operation.